dantleech/blog/content/posts/2026/05-12-day-17/index.md

 I am arrived at the Hotel San Marco in Verona.
-It's a beautiful day and I'm eating a toasted cheese sandwich and drinking a cold beer in the familiar surroudings of the hotel which has is and has been the venue for the PHPDay conference.
+It's a beautiful day and I'm eating a toasted cheese sandwich and drinking a cold beer in the familiar surroudings of the hotel which is and has been the venue for the PHPDay conference.
 I'm here two days early and have plenty of time to rehearse and refine my talk